-Majoring in Women and Gender Studies – even taking classes to minor – can be an eye-opening experience that may just end up changing your life – and the lives of others.
+With a major in Women and Gender Studies – even taking classes to minor – the experience can be eye-opening and may just end up changing your life, and the lives of others.

 Our program offers numerous opportunities for students to build leadership skills as community activists.
 They learn about local and transnational human rights problems and work to develop gender sensitive solutions.
 Many of them help plan events for our campus and the community such as:

-Our students also have the chance to help plan and participate in our Ambrose Women for Social Justice conference, which brings internationally known speakers to campus, such as Winona LaDuke, who recently spoke about sustainability, at our conference in 2013.
+Our students also have the chance to help plan and participate in our Ambrose Women for Social Justice conference, which brings internationally-known speakers to campus.

 Because of our low faculty-to-student ratio, faculty know their students on a personal level and can offer opportunities they might not have at larger colleges.
-One of these opportunities is being selected to attend the prestigious NEW Iowa Leaders seminar, which trains women how to run for public office.
+One of them is the chance to attend the prestigious N.E.W.
+Iowa Leaders seminar, which trains women how to run for public office.

-Our students have also won scholarships in our community such as the local American Association for University Women Scholarship; the QC Pride scholarship; and the Hume scholarship.
-Four students in Triota, the Women's Studies Honor society, attended the National Women's Studies Association conference in Cincinnati in 2013.
+Our students have also won scholarships such as the local American Association for University Women Scholarship; the QC Pride scholarship; and the Hume scholarship.
+Four students in Triota, the Women's Studies Honor society, attended the 2013 National Women's Studies Association conference in Cincinnati, Ohio.